 You have likely heard a mentor utter the phrase “never buy cheap tools” early in your career.
 Other important tools aside, the nail gun is perhaps the most-used tool for most installations.
-If you’re in the market for new equipment, consider all the variables before making a purchase—honor your teachers and don’t settle for less than the best!

 Roofing nailers aren’t your average nail gun!

-If you try to use something other than a nail gun to drive nails during a roof install, a few things could happen: the nails won’t hold, you’ll damage the material, and people might laugh.
-Hurt feelings aside, a poor install has far-reaching consequences—improper fastening and nail depth will cause any material to fail much faster, resulting in damages to your reputation and finances.
+Hurt feelings aside, a poor install using the wrong tools has far-reaching consequences—improper fastening and nail depth will cause any material to fail much faster, resulting in damages to your reputation, finances, and your customers' homes.

 Framing, flooring, trim, or other nail guns just won’t do.
 Each kind of gun is calibrated to fire a specific form-factor and mass of nail at just the right velocity to secure the materials without causing damage.
 Think of trying to drive a deck screw through a 2-by-6 board with a hammer—it “works” but you’re going to split the wood.